-- with respect to each new chemical entity, determining appropriate indication(s); - with respect to our Drug Delivery Program product candidates, selecting and developing a drug delivery technology to deliver the proper dose of drug over the desired period of time; - determining the appropriate route of administration and drug dosage for use in the pharmaceutical product candidate; - developing drug compound formulations that will be tolerated, safe and effective and that will be compatible with the active pharmaceutical agent; - demonstrating the drug formulation will be stable for commercially reasonable time periods; - demonstrating through clinical trials that the drug formulation is safe and effective in patients for the intended indication at an achievable dose and that the drug's benefits outweigh its risks;

-- demonstrating abuse deterrent properties to the satisfaction of the FDA for certain products for which abusedeterrence is considered an important feature by the FDA, and - completing the manufacturing development and scale-up to permit manufacture of the pharmaceutical product candidate in commercial quantities and at acceptable cost.
+- with respect to each product candidate based on a new chemical entity, determining appropriate indication(s); - with respect to our Proprietary Pharmaceutical Programs based on our drug delivery technologies, selecting and developing a drug delivery technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate route of administration and drug dosage for each product candidate in each indication; - developing product candidates that will be tolerated, safe and effective and that will be compatible with the active pharmaceutical agent; - demonstrating each product candidate will be chemically and physically stable for commercially reasonable time periods; - demonstrating through clinical trials that each product candidate is safe and effective in patients for the intended indication at an achievable dose and that the product candidate's benefits outweigh its risks; and - completing the manufacturing development and scale-up to permit manufacture of the product candidate in commercial quantities and at acceptable cost.

-The time frame necessary to achieve these developmental milestones for any individual product is long and uncertain, and we may not successfully complete these milestones for any of our products in development.
-Except for marketing authorization for Orient Pharma's distribution of Methydur Sustained Release Capsules in Taiwan, development is incomplete for all product candidates in our development programs, including DUR-928.
+The time frame necessary to achieve these developmental milestones for any individual product candidate is long and uncertain, and we may not successfully complete these milestones for any of our product candidates in development.
+Except for marketing authorization for PERSERIS by Indivior in the U.S. and for Orient Pharma's distribution of Methydur Sustained Release Capsules in Taiwan, development is incomplete for all product candidates in our development programs, including DUR-928 and the investigational HIV product being developed with Gilead.
 We may not be able to finalize the design or formulation of any of these product candidates.
-Further, although we believe our design and formulation of POSIMIR and ORADUR-Methylphenidate ER to be substantially complete, there can be no assurance that additional developments will not be required prior to any regulatory approval of these products.
+Further, although we believe our design and formulation of POSIMIR to be substantially complete, there can be no assurance that additional development will not be required prior to regulatory approval of this product.
 In addition, we may select components, solvents, excipients or other ingredients to include in our product candidates that have not been previously approved for use in pharmaceutical products, which may require us or our collaborators to perform additional studies and may delay clinical testing and regulatory approval of our product candidates.
 Even after we complete the design of a product candidate, the product candidate must still complete required clinical trials and additional safety testing in animals before approval for commercialization.
-We are continuing testing and development of our product candidates and may explore possible design or formulation changes to address issues of safety, manufacturing efficiency and performance.
+We are continuing testing and development of our product candidates and may explore possible design or formulation changes to address issues of safety, manufacturing efficiency, stability and performance.
 We or our collaborators may not be able to complete development of any product candidates that will be safe and effective and that will have a commercially reasonable treatment and storage period.
-If we or our third-party collaborators are unable to complete development of DUR-928, POSIMIR, ORADUR-Methylphenidate ER (outside of the territories licensed to Orient Pharma) or other product candidates, we will not be able to earn revenue from them, which would materially harm our business.
+If we or our third-party collaborators are unable to complete development of DUR-928, POSIMIR, the investigational HIV product being developed with Gilead, or other product candidates, we will not be able to earn revenue from them, which would materially harm our business.